 Deferred tax is calculated at the rates at which it is expected that the tax will arise.
-Deferred tax is recognised in the Statement of Comprehensive Income for the financial period, except to the extent that it is attributable to a gain or loss that is recognised directly in Contingency Reserves.
+Deferred tax is recognised in the Statement of Comprehensive Income for the financial period, except to the extent that it is attributable to a gain or loss that is recognised directly in the contingency reserve.
 Deferred tax balances are not discounted.